 Provide the right workplace facilities

 Every workplace must meet some basic standards of comfort and sanitation.
-See what workplace facilities do you need to provide?
+See workplace welfare facilities and healthy working environment

 First aid, accidents and ill health